The Samuel P. Hayes Research Library and Archives staff enjoy sharing our resources and unique collections.

 - We will also provide additional information about visiting, including the deadline for your complete list of items and the daily schedule for your visit.

 We are very glad to answer questions at any point in the process or help you identify the best materials for your research.

 Scheduling a visit

 Please arrange your visit as much in advance as possible.
-Visitors to our building must be escorted at all times and so a staff member must available throughout your visit.
+Visitors in our building must be escorted at all times, so a staff member must be available throughout your visit.
 The more notice we have, the more likely it is we can make arrangements for your preferred date(s).

 Researcher visits are scheduled between 9am and 3:45pm, Monday to Friday, with an hour break for lunch during which you must leave the library space.
 We are closed on weekends and Perkins holidays.